The NFL owners have just voted to basically remove the kickoff return as a play from the National Football League.

 Might be the first pill generation, might be the first generation to not have to worry about consequences because of the pill.

-But is this really the first bunch of mothers that I mean, show me the group of mothers who wanted their daughters to appear average.
+I can understand that, but is this really the first bunch of mothers that, I mean, show me the group of mothers who wanted their daughters to appear average.

 It doesn't happen, does it?